gfoury/UX305FA-DSDT-Patch/README.md

 * IntelBacklight
 * NullEthernet

-NullEthernet is only loaded if you edited the Makefile and `SSDT-RHME.dsl`.
+NullEthernet is only loaded if you edited the Makefile and `SSDT-RMNE.dsl`.

 In this directory is `AX88772-USB-Ethernet.dmg`, which is a driver for the USB Ethernet dongle which comes with the UX305FA.
 (It appears to replace the Apple USB Ethernet driver, but it does come with an uninstall script.)